Fathat-Training/starwars-api-backend-skeleton/training-docs/build-1.md

   return api_response()
   ```

-  Now let's run our application again.
+  Run the application again.
+  <br/><br/>
   Yeap, that's correct we get the exact same response a 204 - No Content.

-  ###Summary of what we have acheived so far!
+  ###Summary of what we have achieved so far!

   * We have got a running flask app
   * We have coded our first films endpoint.